JoaoORSimoes/booklink/README.md

 ## Technologies
 - Python
 - Docker & Docker compose
+- Postman for API verification and endpoint validation

 ## Architecture
 The system is divided into independent services that communicate with each other via REST/RPC to manage library operations in a scalable and maintainable way.